YES Camp Policies

 Youth should not attend camp until they have been symptom-free for at least two weeks.
 If a camper develops any of these symptoms while at camp, parents will be contacted and the camper will be sent home.

-If a youth is unable to attend camp during their assigned week due to illness, we will make all possible efforts to move them to a different week or refund your fees, according to our refund policy.
-Therefore we please urge you to ensure you do not send youth to camp while ill for the safety of other campers and staff.
+If a youth cannot attend camp during their assigned week due to illness, we will make all possible efforts to move them to a different week or refund your fees, according to our refund policy.
+Therefore, we urge you to ensure you do not send youth to camp while ill for the safety of other campers and staff.

 Medical Incidents